mgoetz/StarTrekTimelinesSpreadsheet/README.md

 ```

 If you have the Steam app installed you don't need to pass a parameter; if you don't, replace `[access_token]` with the value you copied from Chrome's debug pane.

+Open `filename.csv` with your spreadsheet application of choice and enjoy.